The-Balthazar/BrewWikiGen/README.md

 ## Usage notes:
-If you have pre-existing pages for `Home.md`, `_Sidebar.md` or mods in your wiki you can specify where and if the generator outputs in those pages.
-This is done through specific xml tags read by the generator.
+If you have pre-existing pages for `Home.md`, `_Sidebar.md` or mods in your wiki you can specify where and if the generator outputs in those pages specifically.
+This can be done through specific xml tags read by the generator.

 Behaviours on these pages are; if matching opening and closing tags exist (`<tag>` and `</tag>`) it will replace the contents with the new generation, if an empty tag exists (`<tag />` with the space) it will specifically not write that section, otherwise it appends the content to the end surrounded by matching opening and closing tags.

+If you want it to not output on an entire class of page, that can be done via the relevant `WikiOptions` flags.
+Yes this makes `<brewwikihome />` and `<brewwikisidebar />` redundant, but it's the same code for all of them, so it's free.

 Tags are:
 * `<brewwikihome>` for the mod navigation for `Home.md`.